 The first time that many hear the phrase “coinsurance” is in a letter from their insurance carrier after a loss.
-Many policyholders are shocked to learn for the first time that they will not receive the full value of their claim due to the policy’s coinsurance provision.
+Many policyholders are shocked to learn that they will not receive the full value of their claim due to the policy’s coinsurance provision.

-Coinsurance provisions can be confusing for both the policyholder and the insurance adjuster and your insurance company may not correctly apply the provisions.
-It is important to understand how coinsurance works to ensure that you are properly and fairly compensated for your insurance claim.
+Coinsurance provisions can be confusing for both the policyholder and the insurance adjuster.
+Your insurance company may not correctly apply the provisions.
+To ensure that you are fairly compensated, it is important to understand how coinsurance works.

 Does My Policy Have a Coinsurance Provision?